Weight Watchers Buffalo Chicken Wings

 • If you’re short on time you can skip broiling and just toss the chicken with the remaining wings sauce, but I highly recommend broiling.

-• Need some ranch dressing?
-You can make a simple ranch dip using a container of plain Greek yogurt and homemade ranch seasoning: 1 tsp garlic powder, 1 tsp onion powder, 1/2 tsp black pepper, 1/2 tsp parsley and 1/2 tsp dill.
-(Need a visual?
-Here’s my Ranch Dressing Mix)
+• Make a quick homemade ranch dip by mixing plain Greek yogurt with 1 tsp garlic powder, 1 tsp onion powder, ½ tsp black pepper, ½ tsp parsley, and ½ tsp dill.

-• Leftover chicken can be store in an airtight container in the fridge for up to 5 days or the freezer for up to 2 months.
+Yes!
+Cooked “wings” can be stored in an airtight container in the fridge for up to 5 days or frozen for up to 2 months.
+Simply reheat and broil for a few minutes to restore crispiness.

 4.88 from 8 ratings